 Right bookend: Your thank you page delivers on what was promised, manages expectations, tells leads what to do next, and attempts to move leads further along in the sales process.

-Even more important than generating leads, however, is generating the right leads.
+However, generating the right leads is even more important than generating leads.
 This is where you’ll want to intensely focus on your buyer personas – and specifically their behaviors, pain points, and goals

-Make sure that your entire conversion path from CTA through to the thank you page is action oriented.
-And consistently use your targeted keyword phrase for that particular page in the CTA, landing page headline, form header, and button, and thank you page headline.
+Make sure your entire conversion path from CTA to the thank you page is action-oriented.
+And consistently use your targeted keyword phrase for that particular page in the CTA, landing page headline, form header, button, and thank you page headline.

-There should be CTAs, both for top of the funnel content offers, as well as the middle- and bottom- of the funnel content offers, on nearly every page of your website (except landing pages, where you need to minimize distractions).
+There should be CTAs, both for top-of-the-funnel content offers and the middle- and bottom- of the funnel content offers, on nearly every page of your website (except landing pages, where you need to minimize distractions).